Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 -Serologic tests cannot provide information on clinical response to anti-HCV therapy

-Reactive screening test results should be followed by a supplemental or confirmatory test, such as RIBA for HCV antibodies or a nucleic acid test for HCV RNA.
+Reactive screening test results should be followed by a supplemental or confirmatory test, such as nucleic acid test for HCV RNA or HCV antibody confirmatory test.
 Nucleic acid tests provide a very sensitive and specific approach for the direct detection of HCV RNA.

 Publications: Advances in the Laboratory Diagnosis of Hepatitis C (2002)

-Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/CO) ratios of <8.0 are not predictive of the true HCV antibody status and additional testing is recommended to confirm anti-HCV status.
-Reactive results with S/CO ratios of > or =8.0 are highly predictive (> or =95% probability) of the true anti-HCV status, but additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.
+Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/CO) ratios of less than 8.0 are not predictive of the true HCV antibody status and additional testing is recommended to confirm anti-HCV status.
+Reactive results with S/CO ratios of greater than or equal to 8.0 are highly predictive (> or =95% probability) of the true anti-HCV status, but additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances